 The Tax Cuts and Jobs Act of 2017 was signed into law on December 22, 2017.
 The law includes significant changes to the U.S. corporate income tax system, including a federal corporate rate reduction from 34% to 21%.
-In accordance with the income tax accounting guidance described above, the Corporation has recorded additional income tax expense of \$1,052,327 as a result of the re-measurement of deferred tax assets and liabilities.
+In accordance with the income tax accounting guidance described above, the Corporation recorded additional income tax expense of \$1,052,327 as a result of the re-measurement of deferred tax assets and liabilities as of December 31, 2017.